 The confusion matrices for a sample data-set at $\mathcal{R}=2^{-4}$ are shown in tables \ref{table:CM1} and \ref{table:CM2}.
 These tables clearly show that the performance has considerably improved, with the proposed augmentation of training data in low data availability.
-Not only that, but the performance has also improved overall classes except two.
-As there were multiple sub-sampled data-sets at $\mathcal{R}=2^{-4}$, we picked the one which was a good representative of the average performance.
+Not only that, but the performance has also improved over all classes except two.
+As there were four distinct sub-sampled data-sets at $\mathcal{R}=2^{-4}$, we picked the one which was a good representative of the average performance.